vstinner/python-security/vulnerabilities.rst

 Information:

-* Disclosure date: 2016-08-24 (issue #27850 reported)
+* Disclosure date: 2016-08-24 (end of the Sweet32 embargo)
-* Reported by: Karthik Bhargavan and Gaetan Leurent
+* Reported by: Karthik Bhargavan and Gaetan Leurent (Sweet32), Christian Heimes (Python issue)
 * `CVSS Score`_: 5.0

 Fixed In: